 The database structure is contained in the server/models/*.sql

 files.
-You can execute these one by one in the order below, or simply run yarn build:db
+You can execute these one by one in the order below, or simply run npm run build:db

 .